eclipse-che4z/che-che4z-lsp-for-cobol/clients/daco-dialect-support/README.md

 }
 ```

-In the above example, the IDMS preprocessor is enabled on the processor group GROUP1.
-This enables the use of MAID copybooks with the programs linked to it in `pgm_conf.json`.
+The above example adds the DaCo preprocessor to the processor group GROUP1 and enables the use of MAID copybooks with the programs that are linked to GROUP1 in the `pgm_conf.json` file.